14. New Scanning¶

 queue once they have started running.

-interface defines methods to run
+The IJobQueue interface defines methods to run, stop, pause

-the queue.
+and resume the queue.
 It also has methods to manipulate the beans on the queue,

 about the new scanning queue system, see here.